- Monevator - https://monevator.com -

 Golden years

-The funny thing is I didn’t start this ramble to reinforce that equities eventually go up: so don’t worry, be happy.
+The funny thing is I didn’t start this ramble to reinforce that equities eventually go up: don’t worry, be happy.

 In fact I was going to highlight the latest data on how US equity valuations are getting into rarified air – truly Dot Com Bubble-type multiples.

-But like everyone else we’ve been saying similar [9] all year.
-The US market has climbed onwards anyway.
+But like everyone else we’ve been saying similar [10] all year.
+The US market has climbed on anyway.
+Even the Trump Bump seems nothing special on that graph above.

 I know it’s hard to imagine US stocks not being the only game in town.
 So it might be an instructive to read this Sherwood [11] article about how gold has actually beaten US equities since the late 1990s.